 Mercy In Action has a long history of setting up free maternity clinics in the Philippines, as well as running other ministries such as feeding programs, orphanages, medical outreach, and disaster response.
-As of January 2016, we have five birth centers or maternity care outreaches in five communities in the Philippines, on three different islands.
+As of January 2019, we have delivered more than 15,000 babies free of charge, and have birth centers or maternity care outreaches in five communities in the Philippines, on three different islands.
+We have rebuilt two birth centers in the recovering disaster zone on Leyte and Samar island, and are in the planning stages of building another birthing home in Olongapo.

 Mercy Midwives Birthing Home